What is Hydrolyzed Collagen and Why Are People Adding It to Everything?

 Otherwise, collagen supplements are considered safe to consume daily, and the amount is up to you and your specific needs.

-For more on how collagen can up-level your life, see our complete guide to collagen protein.
+For more on how collagen can support your wellness goals, see our complete guide to collagen peptides.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!